 You can find out how much your penalty could be on the gov.uk website at www.gov.uk/estimate-self-assessment-penalties

 If you have a reasonable explanation, you can appeal against a penalty.
-Visit www.gov.uk/tax-appeals/reasonable explanations for the acceptable list.
+Visit www.gov.uk/tax-appeals/reasonable-excuses for the acceptable list.

 Typically, people who are starting out in their freelance career will be advised to set up the business as a Limited company by their accountant or business adviser.

-As a limited company director, you have a legal responsibility to submit various forms and returns top Companies House and to HMRC.
+As a limited company director, you have a legal responsibility to submit various forms and returns to Companies House and to HMRC.

 Running a business as a limited company is usually the most tax efficient way and the limited liability means that your personal possessions and your home will not be risked if your business fortunes take a down-turn… as many have unfortunately experienced during the Coronavirus pandemic.